-A broad range of information and evidence about sentencing and diversity issues was taken into account during the development of the draft guideline and subsequently the definitive guideline.
+A broad range of information and evidence about sentencing and diversity issues was taken into account during the development of the draft guideline.

-Alongside the consultation, resource assessment and this equality impact assessment, the Council published an analysis and research bulletin that sets out key data in relation to the sentencing of sexual offences.
-The bulletins can be found on the Sentencing Council's website: www.sentencingcouncil.org.uk
+Alongside the consultation, resource assessment and this equality impact assessment, the Council is publishing an analysis and research bulletin that sets out key data in relation to the sentencing of sexual offences.
+The bulletins can be found on the sentencing Council's website: www.sentencingcouncil.org.uk